Reminder: Shopping comes with risks, purchase with caution.

 - Note that this card must be a "Type I" account.

-- After obtaining it, transfer some money into the account; this may make it easier to get approved for a credit card later due to having savings in Bank of China.
+- After obtaining it, transfer some money into it; having a deposit in Bank of China may make it easier to get approved when applying for a credit card later.

 - Then download the "Bank of China Cross-Border Go" app.

-- I highly recommend getting a Bank of China card because the app supports monitoring exchange rates, allowing you to exchange for yen based on the rates (buy low) or convert your salary into RMB at peak rates.
+- I highly recommend getting a Bank of China card because the app supports monitoring exchange rates, allowing you to exchange for yen based on the rates (buying low) or (converting salary to RMB at peaks).

 - In the short term, exchange rate fluctuations won't be significant.

-- However, in the year I enrolled (2020), the exchange rate was 0.07, and by the time I started working in Japan, it had dropped to 0.05.
-If you plan to return to China after a few years of work, converting your salary into RMB at that time may result in a small loss.
+- However, in the year I enrolled (2020), the exchange rate was at 0.07, and by the time I started working in Japan, it had dropped to 0.05.
+If you plan to return to China after working for a few years, converting your salary to RMB at that time may result in a small loss.

-- I highly recommend getting a Bank of China card because the app supports monitoring exchange rates, allowing you to exchange for yen based on the rates (buy low) or convert your salary into RMB at peak rates.
+- I highly recommend getting a Bank of China card because the app supports monitoring exchange rates, allowing you to exchange for yen based on the rates (buying low) or (converting salary to RMB at peaks).

-- Currently, applying for any of the three cards waives the annual fee, and there are promotional activities available.
+- Currently, applying for any of the three cards waives the annual fee and there are promotional activities.

 If you mind having a "credit" card, you can also consider the "Great Wall Cross-Border International Debit Card" mentioned here.

-This card shares the same advantages as the Great Wall Ice and Snow Debit Card—no fees for overseas cash withdrawals (first transaction each month)—and can be applied for at major banks nationwide.
-It does not count against the number of Type I accounts, but the cross-border card can only hold foreign currency and cannot hold RMB.
-Readers who wish to apply should pay close attention to this point.
+This card has the same advantages as the Great Wall Ice and Snow Debit Card—no fees for overseas cash withdrawals (first transaction each month), and can be applied for at major bank branches nationwide.
+It does not count towards the number of Type I accounts, but the cross-border card can only hold foreign currency, not RMB, so readers who want to apply need to pay close attention to this.
 Regarding annual fees, the platinum card has an annual fee of 20 yuan, and the gold card has an annual fee of 10 yuan.

-Additionally, the card I have that can be used in Japan was obtained three years ago, and I haven't researched this topic in a long time.
+Additionally, the card I have that can be used in Japan was applied for three years ago, and I haven't researched this topic for a long time.
 If you have any questions, refer to the articles below:

 Guide to Bank Cards and Credit Cards for Studying in Japan (Part 1)